vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Magic Mushrooms.md

 The scene cuts to Wesson sitting in a cubicle.
 It is one of many, equal if not for the people inside them and the way they have decided to decorate them.
 A fluorescent white fills the hall, illuminated the grey walls and green carpet walkways.
 There are no windows: only concrete with chalk and paint landscapes with a clock somewhere for people to watch from time to time.
 Some employees go their entire shift without looking.

 Wesson is antsy.
-His leg bounces as a sea of keys click-clack through documents and data, filing and compiling information into spreadsheets and graphs for endless presentations.
+His leg bounces as a sea of keys click-clack through pipelines of spreadsheets, presentations, and design documents.
+This place is a hive of chittering insects, antennas listening for Slack notifications.